Meta-models for transfer learning in source localisation: Results and Discussion

 To test each method of representing the experimental data, the ground truth (or target) out-of-sample data $\{\mathbf{\bar{y}}_k\}_{k=1}^k$ are compared to the posterior predictive distribution.
 The predictive log-likelihood is used as a probabilistic assessment of performance,

-where $\boldsymbol{\Theta}^p_s$ is a single sample from the full posterior distribution and the combined likelihood of all models is $\textrm{lpY} = \sum_{k=1}^K \textrm{lpY}_k$.
+where $\{\boldsymbol{\Theta}_s\}_{s=1}^S$ are the $S$ samples from the full approximated posterior distribution and the combined likelihood of all models is $\textrm{lpY} = \sum_{k=1}^K \textrm{lpY}_k$.
 In words, (\ref{e:lpY}) quantifies the (log) likelihood that test data were generated by the model inferred from the training data.
 A higher value indicates that the model has a better approximation of the underlying data-generating process and indicates good generalisation.

 \Cref{fig:logL} presents $\textrm{lpY}$ for all benchmarks.
-There is an improvement in the combined predictive likelihood for both MTL methods.
-For task-specific performance ($\textrm{lpY}_k$) independent STL learners perform slightly better for a subset of domains $k \in \{5, 8, 10, 11, 13\}$.
-This is typical, however, since MTL considers the joint distribution of the whole data: if some experiments have better data than others (fewer outliers, less noise) these might lose out, while models with inferior data improve.
+There is a small improvement in the combined predictive likelihood for both MTL methods.
+Rather than motivate MTL, the predictive likelihoods show that hierarchical GPs maintain the predictive performance of the STL models.
+Insights are enabled in \Cref{fig:all_models}, where the inferred intertask functions are presented with uncertainty quantification -- e.g.\ these are used later for transfer learning in \Cref{s:transfer}.
+For task-specific performance ($\textrm{lpY}_k$) independent STL performs better for a subset of tasks $k \in \{3, 8, 10, 11, 13\}$.
+This is typical, however, since MTL considers the joint distribution of the whole data.
+If some experiments have data with fewer outliers and less noise, these might be negatively impacted by experiments with higher noise and sparse data.
+For example, in tasks with low sensor separation, the signal-to-noise ratio is lower, which might represent \textit{weak} data.

-Both MTL A and B extend data for training by partial pooling, but B has a more descriptive multilevel structure, allowing us to encode domain expertise for intertask (between experiment) learning.
+Both MTL-A and B extend data for training by partial pooling, but B has a more descriptive multilevel structure, allowing us to encode domain expertise for intertask (between experiment) learning.
 In turn, hyperparameter relationships are captured over the experimental campaign (rather than their marginal distribution).
-By modelling prior variations in MTL B, it represents changes in the tasks with respect to experimental design parameters (in this case $\delta S_k$) enabling further insights.
+By modelling prior variations in MTL-B, it represents changes in the tasks with respect to experimental design parameters (in this case $\delta S_k$).
 To summarise: